dombrock-archive/navi/README.md

 ![Navi :)](https://orig00.deviantart.net/4f58/f/2016/105/8/9/the_legend_of_zelda_navi_pagedoll_by_gabagarb-d9z1que.gif)

 ### 1.)
-Setup the webroot:
+Setup the script:

-Place your static web files in the "web" directory (or change the "web_root" variable to point to another directory).
+Place your static web files in the "web" directory (or change the "web_root" variable in "navi/config.py" to point to another directory).
+Change the ```url``` variable in "navi/config.py" to match the URL of your site.

 ### 2.)
 Modify your pages:

-Modify each page to contain the html ```<navigation>navigation<navigation>``` in the location that you want the navigation to be generated.
+Modify each page to contain the HTML ```<navigation>navigation<navigation>``` in the location that you want the navigation to be generated.

 ### 3.)
 Edit the pages list: